Staša Košarac: Political career

-Perosnal life
+Personal life

-Košarac lives in Istočno Sarajevo with his wife Sanja and their three children.
+Košarac lived in Istočno Sarajevo with his second wife Sanja and their two children (Marko and Uroš).
+Košarac was previously married to Tanja Tanović with whom he had one daughter (Minja).
 On 28 November 2020, it was confirmed that he tested positive for COVID-19, amid its pandemic in Bosnia and Herzegovina.

 On 7 December 2020, Košarac's wife Sanja accused him of threatening and cheating on her.
+Košarac married his third wife, Aleksandra Ivković, 17 years his junior, in October 2021, shortly after the completion of his second divorce.